Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 >'These signs will accompany those who have believed: in My name they will cast out demons, they will speak with new tongues; they will pick up serpents, and if they drink any deadly poison, it will not harm them; they will lay hands on the sick, and they will recover.”'
 (Mark 16:17-18)

+It is powerful:
+>'far above all rule and authority and power and dominion, and every name that is named, not only in this age but also in the one to come.'
+(Ephesians 1:21)

+>'For this reason also God highly exalted Him, and bestowed on Him the name which is above every name, so that at the name of Jesus every knee will bow , of those who are in heaven and on earth and under the earth, and that every tongue will confess that Jesus Christ is Lord, to the glory of God the Father.'
+(Philippians 2:9-11)